NaturalGIS/mapping_ecosystem_services/README.md

 4) The land use map/layers **must** have an attribute/column that represent the land/parcels classification.
 This attribute can be numeric (integer or decimal) or text.

 5) The plugin needs to do a **distance analyasis**  that is known to be a slow type of analysis in GIS.
 Depending on the number of parcels involved in the analysis, the plugin can take quite a long time to compute the results, so **please be patient**.
-The plugin allows to do the analysis using the parcels centroids rather than the parcels boundaries, if you want faster computation times use the centroids option.
+The plugin allows to do the analysis using the parcels centroids rather than the parcels boundaries, if you want faster computation times use the "Centroids" option.

 **Instructions:**